ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 Stream mapping requires an association to already be in place between the client and the server, and it requires the server to understand that a new incoming stream should be represented as a new Connection Object by the Transport Services system.
-To signal the use of stream mapping, the server SHOULD use the adaptation layer indication parameter of LISTEN.SCTP and the client SHOULD use the adaptation layer indication parameter of CONNECT.SCTP, both with the "Stream Mapping" adaptation code point.
-Reception of an adaptation layer indication notification with the same adaptation code point value then indicates that the peer is capable of stream mapping.

-In the absence of an adaptation layer indication notification carrying a "Stream Mapping" adaptation code point, stream mapping can still be used if the application is aware that the peer application does not directly access SCTP streams.
-If, for example, a transport-protocol-agnostic client application tries to connect to a native SCTP server application that does not implement stream mapping, and assumes that a new Message sent on this Connection will look like the first Message of a new Connection on the server side, communication will fail because the SCTP-based application on the server side does not obtain a new Connection.
-As a counter-example, if both the client and server are written over a Transport Services system, and the server listens on all available protocols, stream mapping works without the application having to be aware of it (a code example that works without the adaptation layer notification, described in {{NEATPy}}, is available from the NEATPy repository mentioned in {{appendix-implementations}} at the time of writing).

 A new SCTP stream is created by sending an SCTP message with a new stream id.
 Thus, to implement stream mapping, the Transport Services system MUST provide a newly created Connection Object to the